redyf/nixdots/README.md

 - rpi-imager
 - sd-card
-- Raspberry Pi 5
+- Raspberry-PI5
 - Another device to connect remotely (PC, Laptop, etc)
+- Ethernet connection

 ### Installation Steps

-1. **Open rpi-imager** and select your device, then Raspberry PI OS and sd-card.
+1. **Open rpi-imager** and select your device, then Raspberry Pi OS and sd-card.
 2. **Customize settings** to your needs, like defining a user/hostname and enabling ssh.
-3. **Insert the sd-card** in your Raspberry PI and boot.
+3. **Insert the sd-card** in your Raspberry PI5 and boot.

 4. **Install Nix** on it by running the following command: